modular/modular/KGEN/test/mojo-debug/README.md

-# Mojo LLDB DWARF Tests
+# Mojo Debug Tests

-There are two main ways to test LLDB's ability to parse DWARF and provide a nice debugging experience: llvm-lit tests and python SB tests.
+There are two main ways to test LLDB's ability to parse DWARF and other debug info sections and provide a nice debugging experience: llvm-lit tests and python SB tests.

 ## llvm-lit tests